 No Cooking Status Display

 One drawback to having the LED screen is that you miss out on the LCD features that show you where you are in the cooking process.
+(The LCD screen on the Duo Evo Plus has the status bar.)
 It’s not a huge loss—the Gourmet simply reads “ON” while it’s preheating, then switches to the cook time while it’s pressure cooking.